How to Build a Double-Fence Gate

 How much should the bottom hinge be offset?

-About half the degree off plumb, of the degree off level that the incline of the ground is along the fence line.
-Lost yet?
+About half the degree off plumb from the degree off level that the incline of the ground is along the fence line.

-Of course you can always work it out by trial and error, have a couple of people hold the gate in open position and measure the offset.
+Of course, you can always work it out by trial and error; have a couple of people hold the gate in an open position and measure the offset.

 Note: Sometimes the ground might also be sloping up at right angles to the fence line at a steeper angle than the slope along the fence line.
 In that case, the bottom hinge will also need to be offset at right angles to the gate.
-This can be done by adding a block of wood to the gate and fence thus packing the hinge out.
-You will see how this is done in the following pages.
+This can be done by adding a cedar block of wood to the gate and fence, thus packing the hinge out.
+Ensure you use the right hardware and braces for added stability.
+You will see how this is done in the following steps of the project.

 Gate Design Open